azuline/rose/docs/CONFIGURATION.md

 Rosé is configured by a TOML file.

-The configuration, by default, is located at `${XDG_CONFIG_HOME:-$HOME/.config}/rose/config.toml`.
+The configuration, by default, is located at `${XDG_CONFIG_HOME:-$HOME/.config}/rose/config.toml` on Linux and `~/Library/Preferences/rose/config.toml` on MacOS.
 The `--config/-c` flag can be specified to load a configuration file from a different location.

 The configuration parameters, with examples, are: